 - Blood clots affecting other organ systems.
 For example, kidney damage may happen because a clot blocks blood flow to the kidney.

-How to manage patent foramen ovale
+How can I manage a patent foramen ovale?

 - Eating a healthy diet

-- Getting enough exercise and avoiding obesity
+- Getting enough exercise and preventing obesity

 - Taking medicines for high blood pressure or high cholesterol, as needed